-Mid Derbyshire is a new constituency which came into being at the 2010 General Election.
+Mid Derbyshire is a relatively new constituency, which came into being at the 2010 General Election.

 It comprises: Allestree, Oakwood, Spondon, Duffield, Belper, Little Eaton, Breadsall, Morley, Stanley and Stanley Common, West Hallam, Dale Abbey, Ockbrook and Borrowash.